HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 Update a project by its ID

 Updates a project with a matching ID.
 Only Project 'Name', 'Profile' and 'Limits' can be updated with this operation.
+Note that Hoster or BMaaS Access Owner role is required for this operation.

 ### Required Parameters